RobotLocomotion/pytorch-dense-correspondence/doc/docker_build_instructions.md

 # Pytorch Dense Correspondence inside Docker

+## Introduction

+We highly recommend using a docker environment to work with this repo.
+All development for this project has used this setup.

+The docker image essentially packages all dependencies in a safe environment.
+The scripts we provide will externally mount our source code, and our data, into the docker environment.

+Most source code for this project is in Python and so once the docker image is built we won't need any compiling.

 ## Quickstart

-The following is all of the steps to build `pdc` with docker from a fresh Ubuntu installation:
+The following is all of the steps to build a docker image for `pytorch-dense-correspondence` from a fresh Ubuntu installation:

 1) Install [Docker for Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)
   - Make sure to `sudo usermod -aG docker your-user` and then not run below docker scripts as `sudo`